 Such action shall immediately commence following the finding of the committee and shall be considered confidential.

-For the avoidance of doubt, this policy does not subject the Club to any liability arising from any act made by any member, guest or attendee towards any other member, guest, or attendee.
-By attending any event, all members, guests and attendees agree to act in accordance with this policy and any and all decisions made by the Board of Governors or Executive Board.
-Any failure by any member, guest or attendee to agree to this policy subjects the party to removal from events or from the membership of the Club at the Board of Governors or Executive Board’s sole and reasonable discretion.
+For the avoidance of doubt, this policy does not subject the Club to any liability arising from any act made by any member, guest, or attendee towards any other member, guest, or attendee.
+By attending any event, all members, guests, and attendees agree to act per this policy and all decisions made by the Board of Governors or Executive Committee.
+Any failure by any member, guest, or attendee to agree to this policy subjects the party to removal from events or the membership of the Club at the Board of Governors or Executive Committee’s sole and reasonable discretion.